FleyFawkes/WS-Amazon/README.md

    5. Load bar tracking progress.
    6. Headless and in incognito mode, run from CLI.
    7. Data filled into .csv file.
+   8. Scrape with 2 modes - quick and comprehensive one.

 WILL ADD:
-   - data being scraped - best seller rank, manufacturer, item dimensions, seller information.
+   - data being scraped - best seller rank, manufacturer, item dimensions, seller information, time of scrape.
    - sqlite data base for scraped entries.
    - option for choosing how to save data: .csv, .xlsx, .txt, .json, DB.
    - change web scrapper into POM/OOP.